 The Devastating Impact Of Covid 19 On Young People

-From Bad to Worse: The COVID-19 Pandemic Risks Further Undermining Adolescents’ Sexual and Reproductive Health and Rights in Many Countries
+From Bad to Worse: The COVID-19 Pandemic Risks Further Undermining Young Peoples’ Sexual and Reproductive Health and Rights in Many Countries

 Even before the COVID-19 pandemic, global health programs and institutions failed to fully serve the sexual and reproductive health needs of young people in low- and middle-income countries, leading to critical gaps in information and services.
 The pandemic is now taking a disproportionate toll on this population, as they find themselves cut off from educational opportunities, at greater risk of human rights violations and with reduced access to health care, all of which could have multigenerational implications.
 New Guttmacher Institute estimates illustrate the devastating impact the pandemic could have on young people’s sexual and reproductive health and rights if policymakers do not take swift action.